Velocity-Based Training (VBT)

 Simple load velocity profiling

 Build a load-velocity profile in an instant, without the need for manual data entry or spreadsheets.
-Output stores an athlete's VBT training data automatically, allowing one-click load-velocity profile generation
+Output stores an athlete's VBT training data automatically, allowing automatic load-velocity profile generation

 Build a load-velocity profile with your data in seconds